mohitrathods/documentation/content/developer/reference/user_interface/view_architectures.rst

    :type: bool
    :default: `True`

-.. attribute:: delete
+.. include:: view_architectures/attribute_delete.rst
-   :noindex:

-   Disable/enable record deletion on the view through the **Action** dropdown.

-   :requirement: Optional
-   :type: bool
-   :default: `True`

 .. attribute:: js_class
    :noindex:

-   Name of the JavaScript component the webclient will instantiate instead of the form view.
+   The name of the JavaScript component the webclient will instantiate instead of the form view.

    :requirement: Optional
    :type: str